Carlos Xavier: International career

 Xavier won ten caps for Portugal, then switched successfully to its beach soccer team.

 Personal life

 Xavier's twin brother, Pedro, was also a footballer.
-A forward, he represented several teams in the country (coinciding with Carlos at Académica) in an 18-year professional career.
+A forward, he represented several teams in the country (coinciding with Carlos at Académica de Coimbra) in an 18-year professional career.

 Xavier lived in Quinta da Beloura, a gated community in Sintra on the Portuguese Riviera.
+On 8 September 2023, while speaking to Sporting TV, he referred to FC Porto Iranian forward Mehdi Taremi as "a Muslim who, when he came to Portugal, didn’t know how to swim and now he knows how to dive"; as a result, the club was fined €15,300 by the Portuguese Football Federation.